anoadragon453/matrix-doc/proposals/xxxx-decentralising-media-through-cids.md

 malicious servers serve wrong content for rooms they participate in.

 ##### Potential remotes
-For looking at potential remotes, the server first looks at the origin encoded in the `mxc` URL.
-If that server is offline, and the client has supplied a room+event ID combo or explicit fallback servers, try those.
-For an event, first try server that were in the room when the event was sent and still are, then ones that can see the event and are in the room right now, and if all those fail, servers that were in the room back when the event was sent and aren't in the room anymore.
-For fallback servers supplied by the client, try them in the order the client put them into the query parameters.
+1. Origin encoded in the `mxc` URL.
+2. If the client has supplied explicit fallback servers, try those in the order the client supplied them in.
+3. If the client has supplied a room+event ID combo as a hint:
+	1. Try the servers that used to be in the room back then and still are.
+	2. Try the servers that are in the room now but weren't back then.
+	3. Try the servers that used to be in the room but aren't anymore.
+These are tried last to make sure servers leaving a room aren't put under any unnecessary load from that room anymore.

 ## Potential Issues
  - Multihash and CID are not wide spread outside of IPFS and Protocol Labs.